lubuntu-team/manual/source/3/3.1/3.1.5/nm-tray.rst

 How to launch
 -------------
-nm-tray should already launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.
+nm-tray should automatically launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.